uikit/uikit-site/docs/pages/navbar.md

 ***

-### Multiple columns

-The [Dropdown component](dropdown.md) allows you to arrange the dropdown content in columns.
+## Grid in dropdown

+You can place a grid from the [Grid component](grid.md) inside a dropdown.
+Just wrap the content with a `<div>` element and add the `uk-grid` attribute.
+If the grid should stack automatically whenever the dropdown no longer fits its container, just add the `.uk-drop-grid` class.

 To accommodate up to five columns, you also need to add one of the following classes.
 Columns will stack if they no longer fit into the container.

 | Class                         | Description                                              |
 | ----------------------------- | -------------------------------------------------------- |